PromptECO/clariform/README.md

 ### Formatting Options

-The --format option allows you to specify the output formatting for Clariform.
+The --format option allows you to specify the output formatting of Clarity code.
 The following options are available:

 * `retain`: Preserves the original whitespace and formatting from the source.